 atom changes the treatment of some model atoms.
 It has many keywords. atom H-like and atom He-like allow some aspects of the H-like and He-like isoelectronic sequences to be changed.
-H2 and FeII turn on large (and slow) models of H2 (Shaw et al., 2005) and Fe II (Verner et al., 1999) emission.
+H2 turns on a large (and slow) model of $H_2$ (Shaw et al., 2005) emission.